Jordan-Pierce/CoralNet-Toolbox/Data/README.md

-# CoralNet Data
+# Data

-This is an example of how the scripts expect data to be stored, and how they will be downloaded from CoralNet.
-Additionally, if you the CoralNet API and Image Classifier code, they will also utilize this folder structure to store predictions and training data, respectively.
+This is an example of how the `CoralNet-Toolbox` expects data to be stored, and how they will be downloaded from CoralNet.
+It is recommended to follow this format, though it's not necessary.

 ```python
 output_dir/